Formatting Guidelines

 Introduction

 The section highlights the current state of the problem under study at the global level, analyses the latest research and publications (7-10 works of other researchers) with links to scientific publications over the past 3-5 years.
 The relevance, purpose, objectives and the novelty of the study are substantiated.
-References to literature must be submitted in round brackets.
+In review articles, the introduction should describe the research methodology.
+References to literature must be given in round brackets.
 One citation should not include more than 3 sources.

 Literature Review